 Dr. Valles is an Assistant Professor in the Student Affairs Administration Master’s Program.
 In addition to teaching in the Student Affairs Administration Master’s Program.
 She also teaches in the Educational Leadership Program for the Higher Education Student Affairs (HESA) doctoral concentration.
-Dr. Valles brings nearly a decade of experience as a practitioner in administrative roles in higher education that focused on assessment, and diversity, equity, & inclusion (DEI).
+Dr. Valles brings over a decade of experience as a practitioner in administrative roles in higher education that focus on assessment, diversity, equity, & inclusion (DEI).
 As a scholar-practitioner, Dr. Valles brings a broad array of higher education institutional-context experience with DEI administrative experience in a variety of institutions including from community college and research intensive 4-year schools.

 She teaches courses in the areas of assessment, equity, pedagogy, and research methodologies.
 A dominant thread in Dr. Valles’s courses emphasizes equity and bridging theoretical notions of equity into practice.

 My teaching recognizes the dual teaching and learning that occurs between students and instructor.
 I support student empowerment and acknowledge the contribution of students at the center of teaching and learning through pedagogical practices that foster inclusion, belonging, and compassion.
 As a Chicana and first-generation college student, I honor the experiential knowledge students bring with them and work to build on that in the classes I teach.
 I do this through engaging a co-constructionist and collaborative pedagogical approach that assumes every member can contribute to the learning in multiple ways by weaving his/her/their lived experiences (history, expertise, etc.) into leading the teaching-learning process.
 My teaching also folds in advising as a central component that extends beyond advising students in my classroom.
 I work diligently to forge opportunities for students to participate in research and action-oriented spaces through assignments.

 Areas of Expertise

 - Student Affairs Administration